logologo

 Is Mexico Safe? - Safety in Mexico

-When you are traveling alone in Mexico, then you should recognize that you are more vulnerable to crime—especially if you don’t know the language.
+When you are traveling alone in Mexico, then you should recognize that you are more vulnerable to crime - especially if you don't know the language.
 Nevertheless, solo travel through Mexico can be an amazing experience filled with fantastic new places to explore.
 You can meet some wonderful and welcoming people throughout Mexico.
-If you can’t find a travel buddy, this shouldn’t stop you from experiencing the lovely sights, incredible food, and wonderful people.
-Here are some tips if you’re trying to travel alone:
+If you can't find a travel buddy, this shouldn't stop you from experiencing the lovely sights, incredible food, and wonderful people.
+Here are some tips if you're trying to travel alone:

 – Tips for Traveling Alone in Mexico

 One of the best ways to stay safe in Mexico is to make friends with fellow travelers.
 You can meet fellow travelers easily by staying in hostels instead of hotels.
 Many hostels have private rooms if you prefer privacy instead of staying in dorms, and the culture in hostels is very conducive to meeting people abroad.
-However, hostels typically—though not always—draw a younger crowd.
+However, hostels typically - though not always - draw a younger crowd.

 If you are not into staying in backpacker hostels, then Meet Ups are another great way to meet people abroad.
-Simply log into meetup.com and meet people as a way of experiencing a night on the town with other people so that you aren’t doing it alone.
+Simply log into meetup.com and meet people as a way of experiencing a night on the town with other people so that you aren't doing it alone.
 Chat with them first to make sure that they are okay.
-These are popular with 20-or-30-something crowd.
+These are popular with the 20-or-30-something crowd.
 If you are not into meeting random people online, you can try and book a guided tour to experience the sights with other people safely.
 Many hotels can book trusted tours for you.

 Learn some Spanish.
 Even a rudimentary understanding can help you stay safe, call for help, and avoid potentially dangerous situations.
 You might also find yourself having a better experience.